AnymouseProphet/anymouse/FONTS.md

 It appears that at this time, the TeX Gyre collection does not have equivalents for Symbol or ITC Zapf Dingbats.
-Many of the Unicode codepoints covered by glyphs in those two fonts are however covered in the TeX Gyre fonts themselves (such as Greek) or in the TeX Gyre math fonts.
+Many of the Unicode codepoints covered by glyphs in those two fonts are however covered in the TeX Gyre fonts themselves (such as Greek) or in the TeX Gyre maths fonts.

 It is important to note that while very similar, TeX Gyre fonts are not metric compatible with the "Base 35" fonts.
 They are extensions and improvements upon